Bteague1992/mood-weather/README.md

 ##Description:
 7-day weather forecast with dynamically assigned mood, colors, outfit suggestions, and activity suggestions depending on the days weather

+###Note: must give location permission to get accurate weather data.
+If not, it will use default coords to fetch data

 ##Startup instructions:

 - clone repo: